 1. Gecko Lizards

-Geckos and lizards make use of Van Der Waals forces to climb flat surfaces such as walls and roofs.
-This is a result of the force of attraction acting between the footpads of the lizard and the surface.
-A similar type of attraction helps some of the animals to walk on the surface of the water.
+Geckos lizards make use of van der Waals forces to climb flat surfaces such as walls and roofs.
+This is a result of the force of attraction between the footpads of the lizard and the surface.
+A similar type of attraction helps some of the animals walk on the surface of the water.

 2. Polymer Formation

-A polymer chain is formed by attaching a number of basic building units of the polymer known as mer together with the help of a covalent bond.
-Van Der Waals forces play a prominent role in polymer formation.
+A polymer chain is formed by attaching a number of basic building units of the polymer known as ‘mer’ together with the help of a covalent bond.
+Van der Waals forces play a prominent role in polymer formation.
 The polymer molecules are held together primarily by covalent or ionic bonds.
-The Van Der Waals force helps in establishing a secondary bond between the polymer molecules.
-For instance, polyethene has a polymer chain that consists of a repeating mer of two covalently bonded carbon atoms that contains two hydrogen atoms each.
-The polymer chains of a polyethene are held together with the help of Van Der Waals forces.
+The van der Waals force helps in establishing a secondary bond between the polymer molecules.
+For instance, polyethene has a polymer chain that consists of repeating monomers of two covalently bonded carbon atoms that contains two hydrogen atoms each.
+The polymer chains of polyethene are held together with the help of van der Waals forces.

 3. Nano Technology

-Van Der Waals forces are primarily employed to set up an interaction between the molecules of two electrically neutral surfaces.
-These forces are highly used in nanotechnology, surface and colloidal science, and various other related fields to bond two objects together at a nanoscale.
-This is because the Van Der Waals forces tend to work effectively when the distance between the molecules is significantly less, which in the case of nanomaterials is a few tenths of nanometres.
+Van Der Waals forces are highly applicable in nanotechnology as they are effective at the nano range of distance.
+These forces are highly used in nanotechnology, surface and colloidal science, and various other related fields to bind two objects together at a nanoscale.
+This is because the van der Waals forces tend to work effectively when the distance between the molecules is significantly less, which, in the case of nanomaterials, is a few tenths of nanometres.